bonniesimon/college-graph-logseq/pages/Interview Prep.md

 	- [[Hashing CPP]]
 		- check out [stringstream](https://www.geeksforgeeks.org/unordered_map-in-cpp-stl/) scroll down till you find it
 # Problems
-	-
+	- Legend
+		- Red - Couldn't find the logic.
+Read the solution.
+Need to revisit later
+		- Yellow - Found a logic, but not optimum logic.
+Read the optimum solution.
+Need to solve it using optimum solution.
+		- Green - Either solved it in the optimum way the first try, or came back to a Red or Yellow and solved it -
 	  | Problem Name | Date | Status |
 	  |--------------|------|--------|